bhughes339/keywords_editor/README.md

 * **Font size** – Changes the text size of the entire program
 * **Date format** – Changes the format used by the Insert Date command

-Settings are stored in `keywords_editor.ini` which resides in the same folder as the executable.
+Settings are stored in `keywords_editor.json` which resides in the same folder as the executable.

 ---